saimerit/Campus-Course-Records-Manager/USAGE.md

 5\.
 Back to Main Menu

 * **Add New Course**: Prompts for the course code, title, credits, department, and semester.
-* **List All Courses**: Displays all courses with their details.
+* **List All Courses**: Displays all available courses with their details.
-* **Search & Filter Courses**: Provides options to filter courses by department, semester, or instructor ID.
+* **Search & Filter Courses**: Provides options to filter courses by department, semester, or instructor FiD.
-* **Assign Instructor to Course**: Enter a course code and instructor ID to assign an instructor to a course.
+* **Assign Instructor to Course**: Enter a course code and instructor FiD to link an instructor to a course.

 ## **5\.
 Enrollment & Grades**